-What is Salicin Used For
+What is Salicin Used For?

 We all know that the first step to curing acne is anti-inflammatory, so when buying anti-acne products, we will pay attention to check whether there are anti-inflammatory ingredients in the ingredient list.
 Today, let’s learn about salicin, a commonly used anti-inflammatory ingredient.

-Salicin, is also known as white willow bark extract.
+Salicin is also known as white willow bark extract.
 It is widely distributed in the bark and leaves of many species of willow and poplar.
 The effects of salicin are as follows:

 1. Treatment of fever, colds, and infections

-As a “natural aspirin”, salicin is used to treat mild fever, colds, infections, acute and chronic rheumatic discomfort, headache and pain caused by inflammation.
-Aspirin (acetylsalicylic acid), as a synthetic substitute of salicin, has potentially dangerous side effects on the gastrointestinal tract.
-As its natural configuration, salicin can be harmlessly transformed into salicylic acid in blood and liver through the gastrointestinal system.
+As a “natural aspirin”, salicin is used to treat mild fever, colds, infections, acute and chronic rheumatic discomfort, headache, and pain caused by inflammation.
+Aspirin (acetylsalicylic acid), as a synthetic substitute for salicin, has potentially dangerous side effects on the gastrointestinal tract.
+As its natural configuration, salicin can be harmlessly transformed into salicylic acid in the blood and liver through the gastrointestinal system.
 The transformation process takes hours, so the results are not immediately felt by the human body, but the general effect lasts for hours.

 2. Alleviating arthritis pain and back pain